The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Since there is no air gap between the ball and socket at the tip, the ink stays in the cartridge until the ball rotates to disperse ink on paper.

-Traditionally, inks like Dark India Ink, had always been made by combining a dye or pigment with water and then either dipping the pen in the ink to write like a reed pen, or filling a chamber inside the pen with the ink to be dispersed out of a nib like a fountain pen.
+Traditionally, people made inks like Dark India Ink by combining a dye or pigment with water.
+They either dipped the pen into the ink, writing like a reed or pen, or filled the chamber inside the pen with ink, dispersing it through a nib like fountain.

 Ballpoint ink is a viscous ink which means it is somewhere between a solid and a liquid.
 It is a thicker ink and very sticky.